1. Skip to content

 FDP plays down media reports

-Responding to the revelations, a spokesperson for the FDP told DPA news agency: "We do not comment on internal meetings."
+Responding to the revelations, an FDP spokesperson told DPA news agency: "We do not comment on internal meetings."

-The spokesman added that assessments about the party's future in the coalition had taken place "repeatedly and in various rounds," ever since Germany's Constitutional Court last November declared the coalition's 2021 supplementary budget unconstitutional.
+The spokesman added that assessments about the party's future in the coalition had taken place "repeatedly and in various rounds," ever since Germany's Constitutional Court declared the coalition's 2021 supplementary budget unconstitutional last November.

 The supplementary budget was designed so Scholz's government could move €60 billion ($63.25 billion) in unused COVID pandemic recovery funds to bolster its climate and infrastructure investments.